The Errors of Our Ways: Science, Religion, and Racism

 Augustine is famous for preferring allegorical readings and applications of Scripture.
 In his early two-volume work on Genesis in which he took issue with the Manicheans, Augustine explored the position that the days in Genesis are seven epochs of redemptive history corresponding with seven stages of the Christian life.
 (See Did Augustine Read Genesis 1 Literally? by Gavin Ortlund citing De Genesis contra Manichaeos 1.23.35-1.25.43, in Augustine, On Genesis, 62-68.)

 When Augustine set out to write a “literal” interpretation of Genesis, he didn’t mean what people today might think he meant.
 Even his “literal” reading of Scripture was not strictly literalist.
-It was an attempt to understand what the original writers and audiences (literally) meant and what they understood it to mean.
+It was an attempt to understand what the original writers (literally) meant and what their audience understood it to mean.

-Science in St. Augustine’s day was not advanced enough to weigh in on the age of the earth, but Augustine was a strong proponent of understanding science.
+Science in St. Augustine’s day was not advanced enough to weigh in on the age of the earth, but Augustine was a strong proponent of understanding facts and objective truth.
 The science of his day, for instance, had settled the spherical shape and circumference of the earth.
 That the earth was round and even the size of the perimeter of the earth was well established and understood among academics since before the time of Christ.
 (It is purely a myth, for instance, that Columbus had to convince people the earth was not flat.)
 Augustine’s view of scientific knowledge and its relationship to Scripture is what I want to highlight here.